untillpro/qs/README.md

 - `qs -h`, `qs --help`   : Help for qs
 - `qs -v`, `qs --verbose`: Verbose output

 - `qs fork`  		 : Forks repo to user's account and creates upstream.
 - `qs dev repo-name`     : Makes new dev branch with name repo-name.
 Repo-name can be copied as [Name and Permanent link] from Project Kaiser task.
+- `qs dev -d`     	 : Deletes branches in user's repository, which were accepted & mergred to parent repo.

 # Read version from go file
 Create file `version.go` in src folder with body